bootdotdev/blog/content/python/best-places-to-learn-python-online.md

 Let’s talk videos for beginners:

 * [FreeCodeCamp.org’s four-hour Python tutorial](https://www.youtube.com/watch?v=rfscVS0vtbw).
 Notable comment: "I started my professional journey 3 years back from this python series and today am a Data Science Trainer.
 All the credit goes to this guy for setting up the base so strong.
-Thankyou so much for sharing so valuable content for free.
+Thank you so much for sharing so valuable content for free.
 God bless you abundantly!" – Nehal Verma
 * [Programming with Mosh’s six-hour Python tutorial](https://www.youtube.com/watch?v=_uQrJ0TkZlc).
 Notable comment: "This course has literally changed my life.
 2 years ago i started learning python from this course and now i am a software engineer intern at a great startup.
 Thanks Mosh♥️" – Techno Maestro
 * [Edureka’s 12-hour Python tutorial](https://www.youtube.com/watch?v=WGJJIrtnfpk).
 Notable comment: "they explained a thousand times better than my cs class teacher. hats off to you guys! keep it up!" – Yash Garg.